Hearing Hazards in Everyday Life

 Any repeated high-volume experiences or 1-shot booms could damage the delicate nerve

 cells of your inner ear.
 And once damaged, these cells do not grow back.
-A good rule of thumb is that damage is occurring if you have to shout
+A good rule of thumb is that damage is happening if you have to shout

 to be heard over the racket.

-Here are some everyday activities that carry with them possible hearing.
+Here are some everyday activities that carry with them possible hearing hazards.

 The Occupational Safety and Health Administration has done a good job of setting safe